gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ```

 ### -Type
 Specifies whether the scanner maintains a list of previously scanned files so it can scan only new or modified files since the service started.
-This is the default behavior.
+This is the default behavior and offers the best performance.

 If this list is not maintained, all files in the specified data repositories are scanned with each scanning cycle.

 - Incremental: The scanner maintains a list of previously scanned files so it can scan only new or modified files.

 - Full: Each time the cycle finishes, all files in the specified data repositories are scanned again.
+This setting is most useful when you want all files to be listed in the reports.

 ```yaml